sqweelygig/supercool-servers/README.md

 The observations of the thermodynamic properties of the server room, Appendix N, revealed that the equipment ran with multiple capacity steps where the interface assumed one capacity step.
 This issue is explored more fully in section n.n.
-However, since the purpose of the thermal survey is to derive thermal properties, it can be circumvented by alternative sources for linear regression.
+However, since the purpose of the thermal survey is to derive thermal properties, it can be circumvented by alternative mechanisms for linear regression.
 This regression estimated that the server room creates 0.00102 degrees Celsius per second, and each compressor extracts 0.00134 degrees Celsius per second.
 The r-squared on this fit was low, 0.623, but this is high enough to inform a thermal model.